indieSoftware/ShortManuals/Git.md

 Each ssh key should get listed.

+To remove one particular key:

+	ssh-add -d file

+Or to remove all keys:

+	ssh-add -D

+To add all again:

+	ssh-add -A

 ## Load ssh keys when the user logs in

 Create a launchd daemon which starts a shell script, by creating a new file at